Promote a Healthy Staff and Community During Global Employee Health & Fitness Month

 - Host a health challenge.
 Many of your employees may already have fitness trackers or can download a health app to their smartphones for easy activity tracking.
 Incentivize participation by offering prizes to the person or team that logs the most fitness hours each week throughout the month.

 - Designate your break room as a healthy snack zone.
-Trips to the candy jars, pastry boxes, and vending machines add up, so remove these temptations during the month of May to see what a difference it makes.
+Trips to the candy jars, pastry boxes, and vending machines add up, so remove these temptations to see what a difference it makes.
 You could even ask a local grocery store to donate fresh snack alternatives like fruits and vegetables so your staff has something nutritious to munch on.

 - Offer pre- and post-work meditation sessions to start and end the day in a mindful way.
 You know how wild the day can get at your library.
 Help your staff members get in the right headspace to start work, and then wind down after it, with a short stretching exercise led by a volunteer yogi or fellow staff member.